Everyone comes to Rick's

 Click on the pictures, and some will show a larger copy.

-For the past few years there have been bi-annual reunions of a band I played in during the late 60s, The Diesel Ducks.
+For a few years, before Covid shut us down, there had been bi-annual reunions of a band I played in during the late 60s, The Diesel Ducks.
 (L to R, Ed Littlefield, Hank Bradley, Rick Shubb, Eric Thompson).
 It was a spinoff of the days when Hank and I played with Doc Watson, and we covered some of the same material; mostly oldtime fiddle tunes.
-When we get together, our hands feel like they’re 20 years old again, and the music comes out pretty good.
+When we got together at these reunions, our hands felt like they were 20 years old again, and the music came out pretty good.

 Memories of the Berkely Fiddlers’ Convention.
 Another excerpt from my memoirs.